aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-caching-df-console.md

 While the migration is in progress:

-- Click **Close window** to close the migration wizard, and return later to monitor t he migration status from the service <ConsoleLabel name="overview"/> page.
+- Click **Close window** to close the migration wizard, and return later to monitor the migration status from the service <ConsoleLabel name="overview"/> page.
 - The migration duration depends on the size of your database.
 During migration, the target database is read-only, and writing to the database is only possible after stopping the migration.